papinet/papiNet-API/2.0.0/master-data.md

 Our initial approach will be to start with a simplified operational structure, which assumes that the _seller_ has already defined the necessary _customer-articles_, _parties_, and _locations_ required for the business transactions, by another means than papiNet API.

-It should be noted that for now, this simplified operational structure excludes the step of defining _customer-articles_ from _seller-products_, which is assumed to have already been completed by the _seller_ prior to the start of the business transactions.
+It should be noted that, for now, this simplified operational structure excludes the step of defining _customer-articles_ from _seller-products_, which is assumed to have already been completed by the _seller_ prior to the start of the business transactions.
+In addition to that, our assumption is that each property of the _customer-article_ has only one value, but this restriction will change in the future.

 ## Processes

-An authenticated _customer_ requests the _seller_ to provide the list of _customer-articles_ that have been created.
+An authenticated _customer_ requests the _seller_ to provide the list of active _customer-articles_ that have been created.

 The authenticated _customer_ requests the _seller_ to provide the details of a specific _customer-article_ that has been created.

-The authenticated _customer_ requests the _seller_ to provide the list of _locations_ that have been defined.
+The authenticated _customer_ requests the _seller_ to provide the list of active _locations_ that have been defined.

 The authenticated _customer_ requests the _seller_ to provide the details of a specific _location_ that has been defined.

-The authenticated _customer_ requests the _seller_ to provide the list of _parties_ that have been defined.
+The authenticated _customer_ requests the _seller_ to provide the list of active _parties_ that have been defined.

 The authenticated _customer_ requests the _seller_ to provide the details of a specific _party_ that has been defined.